unfoldingWord-dev/Resource-Container/docs/structure.rst

 When naming folders/files for chapters/chunks we *suggest* you zero pad the chapter or chunk to match the longest chapter or chunk in the given book.

-For example:
+For example,
-In Psalms there are 150 chapters making the longest number contain 3 digits.
-So could create a chapter 1 folder as `001`.
+In Psalms there are 150 chapters.
+This number contains 3 digits so we zero pad to 3 digits for chapters.
+We could create a chapter 1 folder as ``001``.

-Next, in Psalms the longest chapter is 119 which contains 176 verses (3 digits long).
-So we could create a verse 1 file as `001.md`.
+Next, the longest chapter in Psalms contains 176 verses.
+This number also contains 3 digits so we zero pad to 3 digits for verses as well.
+We could create a verse 1 file as ``001.md``.

-In this manner we could create files for Psalm 1:1 as `001/001.md`.
+In this manner we could create files for Psalm 1:1 as ``001/001.md``.
 Doing this allows files to be sorted correctly when viewed in a web application such as git.door43.org.

 Content Sort Order